Summary

 Other characteristics related to the environment or society cover investments promoting environmental or social characteristics and that are not considered sustainable investments and not aligned with EU Taxonomy.

-The Fund’s other assets cover other investments in the financing product that do not promote environmental or social characteristics and that are not considered sustainable investments.
+The Fund’s other assets cover other investments in the financing product that do not promote environmental or social characteristics, and that are not considered sustainable investments.
+Other assets may comprise short-term net assets such as cash investments and derivatives used for interest rate hedging.
 Sustainability factors cannot be considered separately for derivatives.

-The Fund does not have a minimum share of sustainable investments not in line with EU Taxonomy.
-The Fund also does not have a minimum share of sustainable investments that have a social objective.
+The Fund does not have a minimum share of sustainable investments not in line with the EU Taxonomy.
+Additionally, the Fund has no minimum share of sustainable investments with social targets.

 Monitoring of environmental or social characteristics

-Sustainability indicators monitored include the use of renewable energy, energy efficiency, facilities for electric vehicles, and the number of certified properties.
+Sustainability indicators monitored include the production of renewable energy, energy efficiency, facilities for electric vehicles and the number of certified properties.

 In addition to ESG indicators, the Fund seeks to promote pedestrian and bicycle traffic by building secure bike parking spots with charging stations, and additional staff facilities for users.